-The History of Golf
+The History of Golf in Scotland

-Historically, the first written mention of golf was in an act of the Scottish parliament issued by King James II of Scotland.
+Historically, the first written mention of golf was in an act of the Scottish Parliament issued by King James II of Scotland.
 James II felt that too much time was being spent on ‘gowf’ (the Scots word that later became the English word ‘golf’) and ‘futball’ and that these sports were a distraction from archery, which provided Scotland with a greater military advantage.

-Golf at St Andrews
+For History and Acclaim, Golf at St Andrews

 St Andrews is perhaps the most famous place for golf in Scotland.
-St Andrews is a beautiful seaside town in Fife, to the northeast of Edinburgh.
+Located northeast of Edinburgh, St Andrews is a beautiful seaside town in the Kingdom of Fife.
 St Andrews itself has plenty to offer visitors, however, most people visit St Andrews for its incredible golf scene.

-- The Old Course (perhaps the most famous course in the World)
+- The Old Course (perhaps the most famous course in the world)

 - The New Course